sourcehut-mirrors/chawan/doc/config.md

 (e.g. `'G g'`) to avoid ambiguous parsing.

-Also, for backwards-compatibility, spaces at the beginning/end of the keybinding are translated to SPC.
+Also, for backwards-compatibility, spaces at the beginning/end of the keybinding are translated to `SPC`.

 ### Pager actions